joshuajung/116117bot/README.md

 116117bot requires one or multiple URLs to be monitored as its input.
 Right now, two types of URLs are supported:

 1. URLs like `https://123-iz.impfterminservice.de/impftermine/service?plz=12345`.
 You are redirected to these in the browser after you have selected a location for vaccination on impfterminservice.de.
 You can copy them from the browser address bar.
 2. URLs like `https://123-iz.impfterminservice.de/terminservice/suche/XXXX-XXXX-XXXX/12345/`.
-These are provided via e-mail after elegibility for a vaccination has been confirmed.
+These are provided via e-mail after elegibility for a vaccination has been confirmed. _Attention:_ Since a recent change of the booking engine, monitoring URLs like this immediately results in reserved appointments, making them unavailable to the public.
+I therefore advise against monitoring personalized URLs like this one using the bot.

 ## Configuration